emilianavt/VSeeFaceManual/README.md

 #### How do I install a zip file?

-Right click it and select `Extract All...` and press next.
+Right click it, select `Extract All...` and press next.
 You should have a new folder called VSeeFace.
 Inside there should be a file called `VSeeFace` with a blue icon, like the logo on this site.
 Double click on that to run VSeeFace.
 There's a video [here](Install.mp4).

 If Windows 10 won't run the file and complains that the file may be a threat because it is not signed, you can try the following: Right click it -> Properties -> Unblock -> Apply or select exe file -> Select More Info -> Run Anyways